There are a lot of things to be done if you are a pet parent that takes your pet’s comfort seriously.

 The Required Substrate Depth for A Leopard Tortoise

-Sometimes it’s to get away from the heat, and other times it’s just a fun activity to them.
+Sometimes it’s to get away from the heat, and other times it’s to lay eggs.

 With this in mind, it’s important to use a substrate that allows digging, and you have to make it as deep as possible.